aallam/aallam.github.io/_posts/2016-12-20-data-mining-recommender-systems.md

 ### Basic Recommender System

-The most basic method is simply to recommend the most listened songs ! this method may seem obvious and too easy, but it actually works in many cases and to solve many problems like the cold start.
+The most basic method is simply to recommend the most listened songs!
+This method may seem obvious, and too easy, but it actually works in many cases and to solve many problems like the cold start.

 {% highlight Python %}
 #!/usr/bin/env python